TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 4/John 4.46.md

 ---

-He came therefore again unto Cana of Galilee, where he made the water wine.
-And there was a certain nobleman, whose son was sick at Capernaum.
+Jesus came therefore again to Cana of Galilee, where he made the water into wine.
+There was a certain nobleman whose son was sick at Capernaum.